Profirator/project-config/docs/master.md

 ### Grafana

 Grafana is a videly used data visualisation and charting tool which connects to Crate DB.
+Grafana is open source visualization and analytics software.
+It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
+In plain English, it provides you with tools to turn your time-series database (TSDB) data into beautiful graphs and visualizations.

 ### Basic map Visualisation